 All schools have a legal duty to work with other agencies, for example social services and the police, to safeguard children’s welfare.
 This summary explains what this means in practice and tells you where you can get more information or help.

 Frogwell Primary School has a member of staff and a Governor who are responsible for child protection matters affecting pupils at the school.
-We also have a Child Protection Policy, which explains how we deal with child protection concerns, including allegations about the behaviour of members of staff.
-You can download a copy of this from the school's website or get a paper copy from the school office.
+We also have a Child Protection Policy, which explains how we deal with child protection concerns, including allegations about the behaviour of members of staff and other associated policies.
+You can download a copy of these from the school's website "Policies Page" or get paper copies from the school office.

 The designated staff members at Frogwell Primary School are as follows: